 Common Name: Joe Pye Weed

-Eupatorium maculatum is a Perennial up to 1.50 metres tall.
+Eupatorium maculatum is a perennial plant that can grow up to 1.50 metres tall.

 It has medicinal and miscellaneous uses.